Dariusrussellkish/coexistence-via-chemical-interactions/README.md

 The following manuscript was created using Typora and unfortunately does not conform to Github's rudimentary Markdown syntax.
-A PDF render is provided, however Markdown is not a typesetting language and its formatting can be less than ideal at times.
-It is recommended to view the following document either in Typora or equivalent Markdown viewer, or read the PDF.
+A html render is provided, however Markdown is not a typesetting language and its formatting can be less than ideal at times.
+It is recommended to view the following document either in Typora or equivalent Markdown viewer, or read the html in browser.

 # Coexistence-via-Chemical-Interactions: a Case Study in Language and Design Choices, Verification, and New Results